 Who should use PowerBI Robots?

-PowerBI Robots is especially useful to professionals who:
+PowerBI Robots is especially useful to professionals who need to:

-- need to send or receive regular updates on the most recent business intelligence data wherever they are;
+- send or receive regular updates on the most recent business intelligence data wherever they are;

-- need to broadcast BI data on a large screen without a dedicated computer, such as a smart TV or video wall;
+- broadcast BI data on a large screen without a dedicated computer, such as a smart TV or video wall;

-- need to share data from the Power BI™ account they manage with several other users;
+- share data from the Power BI™ account they manage with several other users;

 - manage a business with several areas and need to recurrently send diverse Power BI™ metrics to different middle managers;